NeoMashego/CDV01_Career_Goals_Reflection_CS20240210_WFO2024_GroupA_NeoMashego_CDV01/README.md

 1. **Steps to Achieve Short-term Goals**:

     - Detail specific actions or steps needed to achieve each short-term goal.
+        1. Practice the coding languages I already have by building simple to complex workspaces.
+        2. Ask questions, Google more and delve into communities that could be helpful in my growth and confidence in my code.
     - Include any resources or support required.
+        - W3School, FreeCodeCamp, Disord servers, Coursea
 2. **Preparation for Long-term Goals**:

     - Describe the preparations or groundwork necessary for your long-term aspirations.
+        From coding intensely and actively in the first few years, getting into the gaming industry will allow me to be creative and proactive in my code.
+        Saving and researching the right hardwares needed to make my own desktop set up.
+        Maybe even build a server if it is possible.
+        Gaining work experience and certification in UI/UX to become a lecturer in the subject
     - Consider additional skills, experiences, or qualifications needed.
+        Years of experience will hone my ability and understanding of UI/UX

 ### Part 5: Reflection on Challenges and Opportunities